QuarkNerd/blog/cmcormack/_posts/2018-03-26-test-bash-newbie-heads-to-brighton.md

 ###The first break: UnExpo#

 One hour in, and my brain was already reaching saturation point.
 Good thing the organisers knew this would happen!
-We take leave of the auditorium in search of the "UnExpo"; a room designed for the attendees to run
+We take leave of the auditorium in search of the "UnExpo"; a room designed for the attendees to run their own mini exhibition.
 ![20180316_135906.jpg]({{site.baseurl}}/cmcormack/assets/20180316_135906.jpg)

 The idea was that anyone could create a poster and place it in the room, and all who have views on it can gather to talk at their leisure.
 A fantastic means of opening conversations and inviting innovation through collaboration!
 We saw a range of ideas here, from "testing puzzles" to "ask a hacker", "how to stay happy" to "10 reasons you should hire me!".